swiftlang/swift-evolution/visions/webassembly.md

 that future versions of WASI are available to Swift developers targeting Wasm.

 4. Make interoperability with Wasm components as smooth as C and C++ interop already is for Swift.
 With a formal specification for Canonical ABI progressing, this will become more achievable with time.
+This includes consuming components from, and building components with Swift.

 ### Proposed Language Features